 Ask and answer the 5Ws – why, what, who, where and when – about idea generation, and you’ll have a much clearer idea about how to do it in your business.

-You’ll identify the business benefit (the “why”) and “what” format the idea needs to be in – statement, design or plan.
-It’ll help you think about “who” to involve and how to inspire them.
-And finally, the 5Ws will help you decide “where” and “when” idea generation happens.
+You identify the business benefit (the “why”) and “what” format the idea needs to be in – statement, design or plan.
+It helps you think about “who” to involve and how to inspire them.
+And finally, the 5Ws helps you decide “where” and “when” idea generation happens.